1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: New York-based businesses, organizations, and individuals (including farmers, researchers, manufacturers, designers, brands, and retailers) are eligible; collaborative applications are permitted with a maximum award of $10,000 per project.
+Based on current listing details, eligibility includes: New York State–based businesses and organizations including farmers, researchers, manufacturers, designers, brands, retailers, and educators; projects must be conducted primarily in New York.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $10,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.